Download Tax Saving Mutual Fund Application Forms

 A high SD is not necessarily bad though, given the risktaking capacity of an individual.
 Our readers will recall that SD is used in the denominator while calculating the Sharpe Ratio.
 So if your equity fund can consistently provide a high Sharpe Ratio for long periods even after having a high SD, it means that it is rewarding you well for the additional risk taken.

-ETFs) is the tracking error (TE).
+A related measure of deviation in the performance of especially indes funds and exchange-traded funds (ETFs) is the tracking error (TE).
 This measure can single-handedly determine whether your index fund or ETF has done its job well or not.
 TE is the deviation between the returns of an instrument and the benchmark that it intends to replicate.
 Index funds and ETFs necessarily report a TE because of the expenses incurred in tracking their benchmark.
 But their efficiency in managing these expenses is shown by the TE.
 The thumb rule is that lower the TE, the better the fund is.

 Treynor Ratio